The product

 Burro 1889 salato Fattorie Fiandino

-Salted butter from cream obtained by centrifugation, in a 100 g pack
+Salted butter made from centrifuged cream matured for 72 hours, in 100 g block

 Code: